Car Insurance After a Total Loss: Payouts, Timeline & Next Steps

 Salvage Title Warning

-If you choose to keep your totaled car, it will receive a salvage title, which significantly impacts your ability to resell it and may make it difficult to get full coverage insurance in the future.
+If you choose to keep your totaled car, it will receive a salvage title, which can reduce resale value by 20–60% and may make it difficult to get full coverage insurance in the future.
 Factor this in before deciding to keep the vehicle.

 Smart Savings Made Simple!